nickdowse/RailsMagicClipboard/README.md

 ### Usage

-Insert CSS, Javascript or HTML from your clipboard into a .css.sass, .js.coffee or .html.haml file using `"super+k+v"`.
+Insert CSS, Javascript or HTML (including from .html.erb files) from your clipboard into a .css.sass, .js.coffee or .html.haml file using `"super+k+v"`.
 The copied data will be inserted into your file as SASS, CoffeeScript, and HAML respectively.
 Perfect for copying straight from Stack Overflow.

 This plugin is intended to be very much a background worker.
 To that end, I recommend mapping `"super+v"` to the `"convert_to_templated"` command in your user key bindings.